 There are no prerequisites.
-Immigration Law, Crimmigration Law Seminar, Criminal Procedure, Trial Practice, Evidence and Evidence Practicum are among the classes that are helpful but not required.
+Immigration Law, Criminal Procedure, Trial Practice, Evidence and Evidence Practicum are among the classes that are helpful but not required.
+A working knowledge of Spanish is helpful but not required.
 A demonstrated commitment to immigration advocacy and/or public interest law is desirable.